 ‘I’ve a question, just a quick one.’
 Harry offered Sirius a grin.
 ‘Are there any former Death Eaters I should be looking out for, ones that aren’t obvious?’

 Sirius snorted.
 ‘I can think of one or two straight off the top of my head.
-There’re a handful of those who were acquitted under suspicious circumstances like Malfoy and Macnair, but the only one close enough to be a risk to you is Snape, though Dumbledore assures us he’s trustworthy.’
+There’re a handful of those who were acquitted under suspicious circumstances like Malfoy and that axe-wielding maniac, Macnair, but the only one close enough to be a risk to you is Snape, though Dumbledore assures us he’s trustworthy.’

 ‘Snape?’
 Harry’s eyebrows shot up.